taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 If these tasks use an old taskcluster-client, no changes required.
 Tasks using a new taskcluster client should make sure to set the TASKCLSUTER_ROOT_URL based on the env var given to them from the worker.

-## 4.14 Changes to building docs site

-The author has no knowledge of this process, and leaves it up to the implementor to decide.

-## 4.15 Changes to taskcluster platform development lifecycle

-The author has no knowledge of this process, and leaves it up to the implementor to decide.

 # 5. Implementation